Euclid: Calibrating photometric redshifts with spectroscopic cross-correlations: Data: Simulated photometric and spectroscopic samples

-The footprints for the BOSS\footnote{\href{http://www.sdss3.org/dr9/algorithms/boss\_tiling.php\#footprint}{http://www.sdss3.org/dr9/algorithms/boss\_tiling.php\#footprint}} , DESI\footnote{\href{https://www.legacysurvey.org}{https://www.legacysurvey.org}} and \Euclid surveys \citep{Amiaux2012, EuclidWide} are shown on the sky in Fig. \ref{fig:euclid_footprints}.
+The footprints for the BOSS\footnote{\href{http://www.sdss3.org/dr9/algorithms/boss\_tiling.php\#footprint}{http://www.sdss3.org/dr9/algorithms/boss\_tiling.php\#footprint}} , DESI,\footnote{\href{https://www.legacysurvey.org}{https://www.legacysurvey.org}} and \Euclid surveys \citep{Amiaux2012, EuclidWide} are shown on the sky in Fig. \ref{fig:euclid_footprints}.
 Light grey areas indicate regions of the \Euclid survey with no overlap, darker grey indicates regions overlapping with at least one of BOSS or DESI, and the darkest grey indicates regions overlapping with both BOSS and DESI.
 For comparison we also indicate the footprint of the Flagship galaxy simulation used in this study, which is a subset of the full Flagship octant. \Euclid is projected to overlap with DESI over $9015\,{\rm deg}^{2}$, and with both BOSS and DESI over $6005\,{\rm deg}^{2}$.
-Unfortunately most of this overlap takes place across the Northern hemisphere, where photometry from LSST will be limited to the Southern most regions, and therefore the accuracy of the photo-$z$ are likely be worse than the ones used in this study.
-Since these photo-$z$ catalogues were not produced without LSST-like photometry we could not isolate this study to purely \Euclid photometry.
-We have instead chosen to assume that either the $ugrizy$ bands of LSST will be supplemented in the Northern hemisphere by other photometric surveys of equivalent depth \citep[as assumed by ][]{Pocino2021} or that the spectroscopic overlaps of BOSS and DESI are supplied by an equivalent Southern hemisphere survey such as those which will be observed with 4MOST\footnote{\href{https://www.4most.eu/cms/}{https://www.4most.eu/cms/}} (4-metre Multi-Object Spectroscopic Telescope).
-This means the quality of the \Euclid photo-$z$ will depends on the angular footprint of the supplementary photometry used from other surveys such as LSST and needs to be factored into future studies as this may also result in $n(z)$s that are angular dependent -- which if this is the case will drastically complicate cosmological inference and analysis.
+Unfortunately most of this overlap takes place across the Northern Hemisphere, where photometry from LSST will be limited to the southern-most regions, and therefore the accuracy of the photo-$z$ is likely be worse than that for the ones used in this study.
+Since these photo-$z$ catalogues were not produced without LSST-like photometry, we could not isolate this study to purely \Euclid photometry.
+We have instead chosen to assume that either the $ugrizy$ bands of LSST will be supplemented in the Northern Hemisphere by other photometric surveys of equivalent depth \citep[as assumed by ][]{Pocino2021} or that the spectroscopic overlaps of BOSS and DESI are supplied by an equivalent Southern Hemisphere survey such as those that will be observed with the 4-metre Multi-Object Spectroscopic Telescope\footnote{\href{https://www.4most.eu/cms/}{https://www.4most.eu/cms/}} (4MOST).
+This means the quality of the \Euclid photo-$z$ will depends on the angular footprint of the supplementary photometry used from other surveys such as LSST and needs to be factored into future studies as this may also result in $n(z)$ that are angular dependent -- which, if this is the case, will drastically complicate cosmological inference and analysis.